Suchismita-Deb/LowLevel_HighLevel_SystemDesign/src/main/java/org/example/DesignPattern/CreationalDesignPattern/SingletonDesignPattern/notes.md

     }
 }
 ```
-The constructor is made as private.
-so that outside the class no one should call the constructor.
+The constructor is made as private so that outside the class no one should call the constructor.
+It will not able to create an object with the new keyword.

 On public method `getInstance` so that other class can call it as it is static.
 - Here we created one instance variable and it is static as it related to a class.